Greatest Hits 1990–1995

-Greatest Hits 1990–1995 is the second greatest hits compilation by American country music band Sawyer Brown.
+Greatest Hits 1990–1995 is the second compilation album by American country music band Sawyer Brown.
 It features eight top 5 hits from four albums for Capitol/Curb: 1990's Buick, 1992's The Dirt Road and Cafe on the Corner, and 1993's Outskirts of Town.
 Two new tracks — "This Time" and "I Don't Believe in Goodbye" — are also included on this album.
 These songs were both released in 1995, peaking at #2 and #4, respectively, on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.